-Keith Basson, People Development Team, Blackpool Transport Services Ltd tells us about his experiences volunteering at his old school.
+Keith Basson, People Development Team at Blackpool Transport Services Ltd, tells us about his experiences volunteering at his old school.

 We started working with Future First after they contacted Blackpool Transport customer experience team about volunteering at Unity Academy’s World of Work day.
 The opportunity was given to me by my manager and I was especially keen as Unity Academy was where I went to school (in its former names Warbreck High School/ Beacon Hill School).

 I attended the first volunteering day back in March 2018 at Unity Academy feeling confident in talking to young people as I have lots of experience coaching young Blackpool FC Academy Players.

 At the Unity Academy workshop, we worked with Year 10 students on building resilience as well as talking to the students about our own first-hand experience of how we’ve got to where we are today.
 I felt supported by Future First from the moment I arrived at the school with a briefing on how the session was going to be organised and what our roles as volunteers would entail.